ep00ch/CMS_SBC/README.md

 The [debugger in Nitros-9](https://github.com/boisy/nitros9/blob/master/level1/cmds/debug.asm) contains similar code.

-My original workflow for ripping EPROMS and programming new EEPROMS used an Apple II and a Super Serial card, so some of the original file formats revolve around the Apple II System Monitor.
+My original workflow for ripping EPROMS and programming new EEPROMS used an Apple II and a SuperSerial card, so some of the original file formats revolved around the Apple II System Monitor.
-Now, I am using the CMS 9619 for ripping and programming EEPROMS, so the files are moving towards that format.
+Now, I am using the CMS 9619 for ripping and programming EEPROMS, so the files have moved towards that format.

 ## Prerequisites